Tengyez/gyrogotchi/README.md

 ### Firmware

-* The code is in C++ made for ESP-32
+* The code is in C++ made for Xiao ESP-32 S3
 * The library version might change over time, please recheck it again.
-* Sidenote: I'm not really sure about the code but I tried my best to polish it because my friend quit half way :(
+* feel free to edit and change the credit however you want!
 ```
 #include <Wire.h>
 #include <Adafruit_GFX.h>